hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 hostname -I
 #ifconfig
 ```
-and notice the IP address and hope it matches the IP Address reservation you made on the router.
+and notice the IP address and hope it matches the IP Address reservation we made on the router.
-If not, check what you have done on the router and fix it and reboot the Pi.
+If not, check what we have done on the router and fix it and reboot the Pi.

 **15. Reboot the Pi 5 for everything to take effect; in a Terminal**